esl/MongooseIM/doc/advanced-configuration/host_config.md

 The `register` rule is defined only for `domain2.com`.

+!!!
+Note
-**Note:** some access rules are checked outside of the context of any domain, e.g. the [access rule for external components](listen.md#listenserviceaccess) - defining them in `host_config` would have no effect.
+    Some access rules are checked outside of the context of any domain, e.g. the [access rule for external components](listen.md#listenserviceaccess) - defining them in `host_config` would have no effect.

 ### `host_config.s2s`